nitro41992/splitting-sucks/docs/implementation_plan.md

     - Firestore rules (`firestore.rules`) and indexes (`firestore.indexes.json`) successfully deployed.
     - Storage rules (`storage.rules`) successfully deployed.
     - Cloud Functions (`assign_people_to_items`, `parse_receipt`, `transcribe_audio`) deployed to `billfie-dev` after resolving Secret Manager setup.
-    - ⚠️ **`generate_thumbnail` function deployment to `billfie-dev` is currently failing.** (Needs investigation via Cloud Function logs).
+    - ✅ **`generate_thumbnail` function deployment to `billfie-dev` resolved.** Root cause was missing `Artifact Registry Reader` permissions for the Cloud Functions service agent (`service-<PROJECT_NUMBER>@gcf-admin-robot.iam.gserviceaccount.com`).
+Granting this role fixed the deployment failure.
     - ⚠️ Noted an Artifact Registry permission warning during deployment; may need to grant `roles/artifactregistry.reader` to the Cloud Functions service agent.
+(This note can be considered resolved by the above point if no other warnings appear).
 - ✅ **Secret Manager for `billfie-dev`:**
     - `OPENAI_API_KEY` and `GOOGLE_API_KEY` secrets have been created and configured in the Secret Manager for the `billfie-dev` project, resolving initial deployment failures for most functions.